 Top places for food and drink

 You can't go wrong by visiting restaurants that are much-loved by the locals.
-Two Glasgow institutions are the family-run Eusebi’s Deli, serving the best of Italian cuisine, and Stravaigin, serving Scottish food with their motto 'think global, eat local', always front of mind.
-Book online at eusebideli.com and stravaigin.co.uk.
+There is the Ubiquitous Chip serving Scottish fare in a leafy courtyard or the family-run Eusebi’s Deli, serving the best of Italian cuisine.
+Visit ubiquitouschip.co.uk and visit eusebideli.com to find out more.

-For lots of choice and cool vibes try Dockyard Social, a street food market with community at its heart.
+For lots of choice, try Dockyard Social, a street food market, which also has live music.
 Visit dockyardsocial.com to find out which food vendors, specialist bars, live bands and DJs are on each weekend.

 For cosy, Scottish drinking spots, make a stop at the Arlington Bar – it’s reputedly the resting place of the real Stone of Destiny!
 Those looking for some food to go with their drink should try The Drake, with its exposed stone walls, tweed-covered seats and a coal fire for a cosy feel.
 Visit arlingtonbar.co.uk and thedrakebar.co.uk for more information.